FQX-AG/encode-solana-hackathon/README.md

 BRC is an investment product with a high guaranteed coupon, and a variable repayment of the principal that depends on the performance of the underlying asset:
 * If the final price of the underlying is above the barrier level, 100% of the initial investment is repaid back;
-* If it’s below, then repayment amount shall be recalculated as the performance of the underlying asset.
+* If it’s below, then the repayment amount shall be recalculated as the performance of the underlying asset.

-It allows investors to give up the potential upside exposure to the underlying asset in exchange for an enhanced coupon.
+It allows investors to give up potential upside exposure to the underlying asset in exchange for an enhanced coupon.
 The ideal market scenario for reverse convertibles is the expectation of a sideways trending market.

 See the attached graph for a visual representation of the product.

 ![graph.png](assets/graph.png)

-In most of the markets, the product is issued by a financial institution on the request of an investor.
+In most markets, the product is issued by a financial institution on the request of an investor.
 The investor requests a product with certain parameters in mind.
-And potential issuers compete on the yield they can offer on the product.
+Potential issuers then compete on the yield they can offer on the product.
 Once the investor accepts an offer, the issuer will issue the product to the investor.

 ## Challenges with current solutions
 Current solutions for issuing structured products are centralized and require a lot of intermediaries.
 This makes the process of issuing and managing structured products slow and cumbersome.

-As an example the final fixing date, maturity and settlement of the product are 3-7 days apart from each other.
+As an example: the final fixing date, maturity and settlement of the product can be up to 3-7 days apart from each other.
-They also require a lot of manual intervention due to lack of automation of price fixing and payment settlement.
+Price fixing and payment settlement are high manual intervention due to lack of automation.

 Since Structured Products are considered to be securities in most jurisdictions, they required to be properly registered and stored in segregated accounts.